MicroEJ/docs/ApplicationDeveloperGuide/nls.rst

          ﺔﻴﺑﺮﻌﻟﺍ

 Messages are usually displayed using a single type of output, either EDC or UI.
-However, if a dual output is required, the PO file must be explicitly tagged as *to be converted* (see above) to ensure compatibility with the UI display.
+To properly render the text on the UI display, the PO file must explicitly specify a converter (see above) to ensure compatibility.
-But when displaying it with EDC print, the application needs to add the character :guilabel:`U+202D` before the message to force the message orientation.
+But when printing it with EDC, the application needs to add the character :guilabel:`U+202D` before the message to force the message orientation, and :guilabel:`U+202C` after it to restore the previous orientation.

 .. tabs::